Big Business of Cemeteries

 Granit-Bronz, meanwhile, does not owe its history to the death care industry.
 Its parent company established itself as a provider of granite for construction materials and other such uses well before the company delved into making grave markers.
 Accordingly, Granit-Bronz is not so vulnerable to threats of boycotts from funeral homes and cemeteries if it chooses to sell to competitors – which it does, of course.

 Today, while Matthews remains the largest national wholesaler of grave markers, Granit-Bronz is its toughest competition.
-And, ironically, many cemeteries and grave markers have even begun to offer Granit-Bronz markers to their customers.
+And, ironically, many cemeteries and monument companies have even begun to offer Granit-Bronz markers to their customers.

-To date, Memorials.com has found no other reliable companies that have set up systems for selling simple bronze-on-granite markers nationally.
+To date, Memorials.com has found no other nation wide large reliable company that have set up systems for selling simple bronze-on-granite markers nationally.
 To be sure, when such a company comes forward, it will certainly find an active market and it may even help drive prices lower by inspiring Matthews to change its policy about selling only to “authorized” dealers.